Wondering which state has the highest number of catfish victims from romance scams?

 Some catfishers look to pull the wool over their victim’s eyes and solicit cash or gifts, which is when the behavior becomes fraudulent.
 At other times, catfish are married and create fake online identities so they can get an online date without being caught.
 Regardless of the specifics, catfish are not who they claim to be.

 Due to their comprehensive deceit through fake profiles, photographs, and stories, catfish have the power to damage their victim’s ability to trust others.
-While some victims see through the facade of a catfish quickly, others are roped into an online relationship which lasts months or even years!
+While some victims see through the facade of a catfish quickly, others are roped into an online relationship that lasts months or even years!

 Unfortunately, many catfish leap into something more sinister, called romance scams.
 Not only do these criminals catfish their victims with a fake relationship, but they also trick them out of money.
 When catfish lie to get money and gifts, it is illegal.

 Often catfish who are romance scammers live outside of the United States in places like Nigeria.
 They might claim to be stationed overseas or working on an oil rig when it’s part of their scam (to give them an excuse as to why they can’t meet), and you are not their only victim.
+They also ask for countless amounts of money, not stopping until they have drained their victims’ bank accounts.

 Assume that anyone you haven’t met in person might be a catfish.
 You don’t need to be paranoid, but you should be cautious.
 To determine if anyone pushing for an intense online friendship or relationship is who they claim to be, search their name, username, phone number, images, and more on Social Catfish.